truant-on-the-couch/sales_scripts/README.md

 - these tools were tested on ubuntu 20 lts
 - linkedin autoconnector is calibrated for a 1366 x 768 (16:9) resolution.
 Use ```VBoxManage controlvm "Name_of_VM" setvideomodehint 1366 768 32``` command on the host machine to set screen size
 - the setup_help folder contains screenshots of the required gui config.
+- here is a youtube video on how to configure it from scratch made: https://www.youtube.com/watch?v=4aofRBBGRpo&feature=youtu.be (ty, helaughs hecries)

 Getting started:
 1. download and configure virtualbox with ubuntu 20 lts